amoux/david/README.md

   - Semantic analytics application for content creators.
   - Social marketing trends of interest.

+- **TODO**
+  - Update Readme documentation on recently added/updated classes and methods.
+  - Improve text preprocessing methods (covert all to Generators).
+  - Improve pipeline customization (when switching from Pipeline to a custom recipe).
+  - Update toolkit with `PEP 484` - Support for type hints.

 ## configuration

 - clone or download the repo. use `git pull` to have the latest release.